slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Comedy is the art of telling forbidden truths, without getting beat out."
 -- Naval Ravikant*

+> *"The world is a tragedy to those who feel, but a comedy to those who think."
+-- Horace Walpole*

+> *"The only intelligent tactical response to life’s horror is to laugh defiantly at it."
+-- Soren Kierkegaard*

 > *"I miss being the age when I thought I would have my shit together by the time I was the age I am now."*